 Selling the Ends, Not the Means

-This is blog post number six in an eight-part series that unpacks the key questions we encourage brands to ask when evaluating their brand relevancy.
+This is blog post number six in a seven-part series that unpacks the key questions we encourage brands to ask when evaluating their brand relevancy.

 In this article, we address: “What does the public think our company does or sells?